gammapy/gammapy/examples/tutorials/README.rst

 =========

-**Notice for people not familiar with the TeV analysis technics:** it is adviced to read first :ref:`package_structure` of the User Guide before using the tutorials.
+**Notice for people not familiar with the TeV analysis technics:** it is advised to first read :ref:`package_structure` of the User Guide before using the tutorials.

 This page lists the Gammapy tutorials that are available as `Jupyter`_ notebooks.